JagpreetBath/European_Hotel_Analysis/MachineLearning/ML_NLP_PySpark/README.md

 * Libraries - PySpark
 * Algorithm/Model used - NaiveBayes Classifier

+## Objective
+Analysts live by the saying 'the devil is in the details'.
+They would absolutely love a review score to be as detailed as possible - knowing if a score is 7.5, 8.5, or 9.5 is way better than knowing that a review is simply 'positive.

+A very detailed review score, however, can pose a big challange in front of a Machine Leaning engineer, who wants to create a model to predict review score using review text as input.
+No ML engineer would want to show that their model has a very low accuracy - to increase the accuracy, he might want less number of possible outcomes.

+The objective of this analysis is to find a middle ground between the loss of detail and accuracy of the model in predecting the outcome.

 ### Initial thoughts and strategy
 * The data has 16 columns and 512,470 rows
 * There are 2 different columns for reviews: 'Positive reviews' and 'Negative Reviews'